 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The 2018 AFL season runs between late March and early October, with all of the matches shown on either free-to-air or pay television, often both.
-Here is our full AFL TV Guide on how to watch every game of season 2018.
+The 2019 AFL season runs between late March and late September, with all of the matches shown on either free-to-air or pay television, often both.
+Here is our full AFL TV Guide on how to watch every game of season 2019.

 Under the AFL’s broadcast deal, coverage is split between pay TV and free-to-air.
 Fox Sports is the competition’s pay TV broadcaster, while Channel Seven holds the free-to-air rights, including to every finals game.

-Under the agreement, Channel Seven will show up to five matches per week live on their network, with Fox broadcasting each and every game on either a Fox Sports channel or Fox Footy.
+Under the agreement, Channel Seven will show up to five matches per week live on their networks, with Fox broadcasting each and every game on either a Fox Footy (504) or Fox Sports 503.